jgeorges24/FAST_FOODIES/notes.md

 9. use private methods to make this easire with protecting info only for current user

 10. create foods form for entry of foods row ie food name, price,

+11. use the private method in food_controller to redirect if not user to protect those routes from being seen